jamesrharwood/thesis/data/barriers.md

 ---

 id: need-translations
-title: Researchers may need guidance in a language they can understand
+title: Researchers may not understand the language
 driver_id: opportunity
 relation_ids: [understanding]
 ---